kalegar/WildAnimals/README.md

 Here you can set which mob types will be 'unowned' when born.
 The default is wolves and cats.

 On startup of the server, any invalid or non-tameable mob types in the config will show an error message and be skipped.

+## Commands & Permissions

+`/wildanimals` reloads the config file.
+You need the `wildanimals.reload` permission or need to be an operator to use the command.